juliuschou/helloContainerWithFlaskAndScikitLearnApp/00FlaskRobertaApp.md

 3. Access your Flask app in a web browser or use a tool like `curl` to make requests to `http://localhost:5000`.

-Step 5: Publish to GitHub Repository
+Step 5: Adding a Workflow to Your Git Repository

-1. Create a new repository on GitHub.

-2. Link your local Git repository to the remote GitHub repository:

-    csharpCopy code

-    `git remote add origin <repository-url>`

-3. Commit and push your code to GitHub:

-    git add .
-    git commit -m "Initial commit"
-    git push -u origin master

-Step 6: Add GitHub Actions for Build Verification

-1. In your GitHub repository, navigate to the "Actions" tab and create a new workflow.
+1. Create a GitHub Actions workflow file in the .github/workflows directory with the name build.yml

-2. Define the workflow using a YAML file (e.g., `.github/workflows/build.yml`).
-Here's an example workflow that builds and tests the Docker container:
+2. Here's an example workflow that builds and tests the Docker container:

         name: Build and Test